-Black existentialism focuses on finding the meaning of life as a collective.
-These philosophers argue that there are many instances where we are prevented from living our lives as individuals.
+Philosophers in the tradition of black existentialism focus on finding meaning in life as a collective, arguing that in many cases humans are prevented from living meaningful lives as individuals.
 For example, black Americans are often treated by society as one homogenous group.
 For this reason, these philosophers think about what it really means to be free in society and challenge mainstream notions in philosophy about choice and freedom.
-This branch of existentialism provides a method for interpreting the philosophies of writers like James Baldwin, W.E.B.
-DuBois, and Ralph Ellison.
-James Baldwin will be our case study here.

 Argument Baldwin on Death

 Like Sartre, Baldwin also wanted to understand what it means to be human.
 More specifically, he was interested in the question: what does it mean to be a black person in America?
 In his 1963 essay “Letter From a Region in My Mind,” Baldwin reveals how he became a preacher and later decided to leave the Christian church.
-He considers how contemplating the meaning of black existence is different from white existence:
+He considers how the meaning of black existence differs from that of white existence:

 The universe, which is not merely the stars and the moon and the planets, flowers, grass, and trees, but other people, has evolved no terms for your existence, has made no room for you, and if love will not swing wide the gates, no other power will or can.
 And if one despairs—as who has not?—of human love, God’s love alone is left.
 But God—and I felt this even then, so long ago, on that tremendous floor, unwillingly—is white.
 And if His love was so great, and if He loved all His children, why were we, the blacks, cast down so far?
 Why?